QBI-Software/NEURON-tutorial/lessons/intro.md

 ## Overview of the tutorial

 *The following overview assumes you have already installed NEURON on your system.
-If not, please go to [Setup](../setup).*
+If not, please go to [Setup]({{ site.data.nav.docs[0].url }}).*

 The main aim of this course is to understand how you can produce a simulated electrophysiological response with the NEURON application.
 1. We will start with a simple model of a soma and single dendrite, commonly known as a "Ball and Stick" model.
 1. Once you are familiar with how to model the electrophysiological components of a single neuron, we will then provide a second stimulating neuron and thus model a simple synaptic integration.
+1. To provide a more useful scenario, we will load actual Neurolucida data for a realistic neuron model.
-1. We will then proceed to the establishment of a network model using these two neuronal types.
+1. We will then proceed to the establishment of a simple network model using this.

 ## Getting started